emotional eaters develop more heart damage

 Emotional eating linked to increased risk of diastolic dysfunction

 According to a new study published in l’European Journal of Preventive Cardiology, emotional eating would be associated with an increased risk of cardiovascular disorders.
-Stress could particularly accentuate this behavior, and therefore promote the appearance of heart damage.
+Stress might particularly accentuate this behavior, and therefore promote the appearance of heart damage.

 To confirm their hypothesis, the scientists observed data from 1,109 participants in the STANILAS cohort.
 Parents and adolescents living in Lorraine between 1993 and 1995 were recruited as part of this research.
-The objective was to observe the association between eating behaviors in healthy volunteers and cardiovascular damage 13 years after the start of the study.
+The objective was to observe the association between eating behaviors in healthy volunteers and cardiovascular damage 13 years following the start of the study.

 The subjects’ diet was assessed with the Dutch Eating Behavior Questionnaire.
 To measure cardiovascular damage, scientists observed carotid-femoral pulse wave velocity.
 According to the results, emotional eating was associated with higher pulse wave velocity and a 38% increased risk of diastolic dysfunction, ie a common heart abnormality that causes heart failure.